sharathgopinath/microservice-kubernetes-demo/README.md

 > kubectl apply -f mssql-deployment-aws.yaml
 ```
 Do check the Kubernetes web dashboard if the deployment is successful.

 3. Run the below command to apply the Config maps, we define our database connection string in the config map.
 I have defined the credentials as well here, but there are better approaches to store it . (refer https://kubernetes.io/docs/concepts/configuration/secret/)
 ```
 > kubectl apply -f mssql-config-map.yaml
 ```
-4. Deploy the API container
+4. Deploy the API container.
 This time, we will push our API app container (microservice-kube-app) to the AWS ECR (Eastic Container Registry).
 - Goto https://console.aws.amazon.com/ecr/home and Create a repository with the name "microservice-kube-app" (select all default settings).
 - Open the repository and click on "View push commands", a dialog opens, select the Windows tab if you are on windows
 <img src="images/aws-ecr-push-commands.png" width="600">
 - Follow the steps mentioned in that dialog except for step 2 (build your docker image).
-We use our docker-compose to build our docker image, so Run the below command instead of step 2 in the project's root directory
+We use our docker-compose to build our docker image, so run the below command instead of step 2 in the project's root directory

 ```
 > docker-compose build